Cellulite Treatment in Campbell

 Consider seeing a dermatologist or plastic surgeon if cellulite causes you significant cosmetic concern and you are interested in professional treatment options.
 Seek evaluation if you notice sudden or unusual changes in skin texture, as these may indicate a different condition such as lipedema.

 Treatment options include subcision procedures that release fibrous bands beneath the skin, laser and energy-based therapies, acoustic wave therapy, and injectable treatments.
-Regular exercise and strength training can help make cellulite less noticeable by increasing muscle tone.
+Exercise and strength training do not directly treat cellulite, but they can make it look less noticeable by improving muscle tone and reducing body fat.
 A dermatologist can recommend the most appropriate approach based on severity and goals.

 Your Physicians